zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 }
 ```

-{% include component-try-it.html href='https://dotnetfiddle.net/https://dotnetfiddle.net/IUgauw' %}
+{% include component-try-it.html href='https://dotnetfiddle.net/IUgauw' %}

 ## Compile a C# expression from a context

-All the `Compile` methods we learned in previous examples use the global `EvalContext` stored in the `EvalManager.DefaultContext`.
-In other words:
+All the `Compile` methods we learned in previous examples use the global `EvalContext`.
+You can learn more about why and when you should use an instance context in the [EvalContext](/eval-context) documentation.

-- using the `Eval.Compile` method is similar to doing `EvalManager.DefaultContext.Compile`.
-- using the `"the_string_expression".Compile` method is similar to doing `EvalManager.DefaultContext.Compile`.

 In this example, we will create an instance context, add a new extension method named `GreaterThan` and use the `Compile` method.
-Then after we will iterator loop to show only item that are greater then the current loop position.
+Then after we will loop to show only item in our list that currently have a higher value than the current position in our loop.

 ```csharp
 var list = new List<int>() { 1, 2, 3, 4 };